yeshua453/website/docs/controls/segmentedbutton.md

 ### `style`

 Customizes this button's appearance.
-See [ElevatedButton.style](/docs/controls/elevatedbutton#style) for more information about this property.
+The value is an instance of [`ButtonStyle`](/docs/reference/types/buttonstyle) class.

 ## Events